CaptainCodeman/svelte-pan-zoom/README.md

 - `render` function to render to canvas (you don't _have_ to draw an image)
 - `padding` (optional, default 0)
 - `maxZoom` (optional, default 16)
+- `friction` how much momentum will be continues (optional, default to 0.97)

+NOTE: if you set friction to 1, any movement will never stop, so you'll have re-invented the DVD screen saver!

+Your render funcion will be passed the canvas 2d render context _and_ the animation timer.
+It can return true if you want to reschedule another animation frame to be rendered.
+This is useful if what you are rendering is also itself being animated.

 ## Example